Snaiel/ML-Fireballs/README.md

 ### Adding a Border to Tiles

 A weird behaviour with the trained YOLO model is that adding a border around the input image dramatically increases performance.
 It's most likely the result of the tiles being `400x400` pixels while the model requires `416x416` pixels so the `ultralytics` package introduces a border to make it the right size.
 Additionally the data augmentation that happens during training changes the scale, rotation, and translation which may result in the tile being positioned on a coloured background.
 I tried looking through the source code to pinpoint what exactly happens and I've tried to replicate the transformations it does to the tiles but I could not get it to get the same results as the `ultralytics` package.
 As a result, the results that come from the inbuilt validation and manually doing validation using inference are different.
+This was also discussed in the [NPSC3000 Final Report](https://docs.google.com/document/d/1VIhHn5ITAtdnMW_uqT6OCrQ7q-S7ySy_1gwjdMkDZ2g/edit?usp=sharing).

 <br>